US Weekly Editor Sexual Harassment Misconduct Employees

 Although the majority of Howard's former employees spoke to The Associated Press anonymously due to nondisclosure agreements, a senior editor and a reporter allowed the outlet to identify them.

-Maxine "Max" Page, a former senior editor at RadarOnline, told the outlet that she complained to human resources about Howard's behaviour.
-"The behaviour that Dylan displayed and the way he was and the way the company dealt with it — I just think that it has to be made public because it’s completely unacceptable," Page told the Associated Press, adding that his behaviour included telling an employee that he wanted to create a Facebook page for her vagina.
+Maxine "Max" Page, a former senior editor at RadarOnline, told the outlet that she complained to human resources about Howard's behavior.
+"The behavior that Dylan displayed and the way he was and the way the company dealt with it — I just think that it has to be made public because it’s completely unacceptable," Page told the Associated Press, adding that his behavior included telling an employee that he wanted to create a Facebook page for her vagina.

 Reporter Liz Cronkin told the outlet that when she wore heels to work, Howard asked her if she was "going to be walking the streets tonight."
 And an anonymous editor alleged that Howard encouraged women to have sex with sources in order to get information.